 It is necessary for your house battery system to be available and charged when you hook up to a shore system, i.e. your house.
 The reason for this is that the house batteries will act as sort of a backup system if your shore power goes out.
 If the backup system has no charge and the shore system starts to short out, there will be no reserve to draw from.

 Therefore, it is important to keep watch on your house batteries.
 Never let them go dry and be sure to clean off any corrosion you may see forming on the outside of the batteries.
 This can cause uneven wear on the batteries which means the life of the battery is in jeopardy.

-Yes, you can run your RV on solar power.
-However, it is not very practical, and it is very expensive.
-You will need a lot of equipment to turn the solar energy into usable electricity.
+It is certainly possible to run your RV on solar power.
+However, it is not very practical, and it is expensive.
+You will need a lot of batteries and solar panels to turn the solar energy into usable electricity.
 Another thing to consider with solar energy is the size of your rig.
 The larger the rig, the more electricity you need to run the a/c, which means the more solar panels and equipment needed to run it.

 What happens if your camper doesn’t have enough room to carry the number of solar panels needed to run the a/c?

 A caveat: it will be a good thing to remember that we are only talking about the air conditioning now, no use of any other electricity is being considered.
 If your camper doesn’t have enough surface room to handle the solar array needed, then this isn’t going to be an option for you.